404src/exocore/_articles/ccna-summary.md

 ### 3.3.a Default route
 ### 3.3.b Network route
+A route to a network/subnet (mask length < /32)
 ### 3.3.c Host route
+A route to a specific host (/32 mask)
 ### 3.3.d Floating static
+By changing the AD of a static route, you can make it less preferred than routes learned by a dynamic routing protocl to the same destination (make sure the AD is higher than the routing protocol's AD!)
+This is known as a "floating static route".
+The route will be inactive (not in the routing table) unless the route learned by the dynamic routing protocol is removed.

 ## 3.4 Configure and verify single area OSPFv2
+OSPF uses shortest path first algorithm, aka Dijkstra's algorithm Routers store information about the network in LSAs (Link State Advertisements), which are organized in a structure called the LSDB (Link State Database)
+Routers will flood LSAs until all routers in the OSPF area develop the same map of the network (LSDB).
 ### 3.4.a Neighbor adjacencies
+In OSPF, there are three main steps in the process of sharing LSAs and determining the best route to each destination in the network.
+    1. Become neighbors with other routers connected to the same segment
+    2. Exchange LSAs with neighbor routers
+    3. Calculate the best routes to each destination, and insert them into the routing table
 ### 3.4.b Point-to-point
 ### 3.4.c Broadcast (DR/BDR selection)
 ### 3.4.d Router ID